 Show your employees that you care by keeping them informed about what is going on in the company.
 Taking the time to communicate with employees about the business sets a positive tone.
 It indicates that the leadership views all employees as respected and valuable assets.

 It shows them that you trust them with information about the company.
 Keeping people informed also means keeping communications open.
 That also means encouraging their ideas and suggestions about the business.
-Showing that you care has the added benefit of lowering tension levels between leadership and the employees.

 2. Challenge Your Employees By Giving Them More Responsibility